-Status Update for Allegheny County Property Assessments
+Status Update for Allegheny County Assessments of Property Tax

-The County is employing up to fifty contracted hearing officers every day (including some Saturdays) to hear up to one thousand scheduled hearings per day.
+The county is employing up to fifty contracted hearing officers every day (including some Saturdays) to hear up to one thousand scheduled hearings per day.

 Due to the large volume of hearings, there have been various problems reported in the amount of advance notice to property owners.
 While hearing notices are typically sent out to property owners at least ten days prior to a hearing, many property owners have been receiving these notices just days prior to the hearing, leading to obvious frustration and conflicts of schedules.

 Property Owners are Still Making Mistakes.